I get it.

 I get a bruise from where he grabs my arm to push my hand against the front of his uniform pants.

-The inmate in the cell across from mine is a stud, transitioning to male, and even as he ices my swollen wrist, I’m annoyed that I won’t be able to tell people about his kindness without misgendering him or having to explain his genitals.
+The inmate in the cell across from mine is trans and even as he ices my swollen wrist, I’m annoyed that I won’t be able to tell people about his kindness without misgendering him or having to explain his genitals.

 We live in such a weird world.